-This full-day digital photography course straddles the border of Kent and Sussex.
+This full-day ( over seven hours of tuition) digital photography course straddles the border of Kent and Sussex.
 We meet at Dungeness before photographing a beautiful church in the Romney marshes, and finish up in Rye with its cobbled streets and ancient buildings.
 Again, in keeping with all my location workshops each place offers a very different photographic challenge.
 Dungeness is bleak and very atmospheric, great for developing an understanding of available light and the creative use of focal length.
 Romney Marshes is a landscape of big skies and open spaces.
 It’s ideal for working on your composition skills.
 What can you say about Rye?
 It’s a marvellous place for a photography shoot.
 Full of architectural detail to keep the photographer happy.

 This digital photography workshop is suitable for all levels of photographer from beginners to more experienced photographers.
 It’s also relevant regardless of whether you are using a film or a digital camera.
 I teach a maximum of five participants on each location course, which means that I can tailor the learning experience to each individual student.

 My photography courses include tuition on subjects such as camera controls and menus, creative use of shutter and aperture, white balance, creative use of focal length, photographic filters, exposure modes, exposure histogram, composition, use of fill flash, focus modes plus use of light and colour and composition.